 "Territorial Gains and Losses: The Political Psychology of Issue Indivisibility"

 Why do some states develop intransigent preferences for territory such that bargained outcomes become impossible?
 Territorial disputes are ubiquitous in international politics and often costly.
 Concurrent with many territorial disputes is a discourse of indivisibility; actors claim they will be satisfied only with the whole of the territory and will reject any compromised outcome.
 While such rhetoric often reflects political posturing, it may also represent actual intransigent preferences.
-My dissertation traces the source of inflexible territorial preferences.
+My book project traces the source of inflexible territorial preferences.
 I argue that shifting relative power dynamics between states may push foreign policy elites into positions where they are averse to any compromise.
 To test the role of perception and the causal mechanisms of my theory I take a multimethod approach using survey experiments and comparative case studies to understand the political psychology of intransigent preferences.

 “Preference Formation and Prospect Theory: Sources of Loss Aversion”